-However, recently published research highlights that public health evidence has little influence in liquor licensing decision-making, with the majority of outcomes favouring the alcohol industry (Muhunthan, Angell, Wilson, Reeve, & Jan, 2017).
-This finding supports the experience of our colleagues in the Northern Sydney Local Health District (NSLHD), who having reviewed approximately 96 liquor licence applications in the Northern Sydney region since 2011, have submitted 23 public health 'objections' to licence applications.
-From their 23 evidence-based objections, five applications were withdrawn, three were initially refused through the development application process (however two of these were successfully appealed by the applicant) and one was appropriately modified after direct consultation with NSLHD Health Promotion by the applicant.
-Most importantly in relation to the CIS process, of the
+We understand that the Northern Sydney Local Health District (NSLHD) reviewed approximately 96 liquor licence applications in their district since 2011.
+The majority of these were applications for packaged liquor licences (while seven applications have also involved the development application process).
+Of the 96 applications, NSLHD indicated that 73 (approximately 76%) did not warrant a submission, and 23 applications were objectively 'problematic' in-that they were likely to generate an unacceptable level of alcohol related harm.
+As such, NSLHD submitted 23 evidence-based 'objections' in relation to these problematic liquor licence applications.
+From these 23 evidence-based objections, five applications were withdrawn (three development applications and two liquor licence applications), three were initially refused through the development application process (however two of these were successfully appealed by the applicant) and one was appropriately modified after direct consultation with NSLHD Health Promotion by the applicant.
+Most importantly in relation to the CIS process, of the 23 objections NSLHD submitted over the last six years, the Authority has not refused a single liquor licence application.